Rishikesh: History

-The Gazeteer of Dehradun, written by Indian Civil Service officer HG Walton, describes the site as "beautifully situated on the right bank of the Ganges, on a high cliff overlooking the river.
-The place is developing very rapidly, especially since the construction of the new bridge over the Song river, the realignment of the pilgrim road from Raiwala to Rishikesh."
+The Gazetteer of Dehradun, written by Indian Civil Service officer HG Walton, describes the site as "beautifully situated on the right bank of the Ganges, on a high cliff overlooking the river.
+The place is developing very rapidly, especially since the construction of the new bridge over the Song River, the realignment of the pilgrim road from Raiwala to Rishikesh."

 The Ganges, one of the most sacred rivers to Hindus, flows through Rishikesh in its course from the Shivalik Hills of the Himalayas to the plains of northern India with temples built along the banks Shatrughna Mandir, Bharat Mandir, and Lakshman Mandir are the ancient temples established by Adi Shankaracharya.
-Shatrughna Temple is near the Ram Jhula suspension bridge, while Lakshman Mandir is situated near Lakshman Jhula suspension bridge.
+Shatrughna Temple is near the Ram Jhula suspension bridge, while Lakshman Mandir is situated near the Lakshman Jhula suspension bridge.

 The historical records mention that some pilgrims used to stay at Rishikesh, either seeking the site itself or using it as a resting place before moving onwards to the Himalayas.
-In the transition to a modern tourist town, local markets have evolved from commercializing goods such as local and religious handicrafts to a service-oriented tourist industry with provision stores, cafes, hotels, sites for rafting, and centers for yoga and meditation.

 Geography

 Rishikesh is at 30.103368°N 78.294754°E. It has an average elevation of 340 m.
 The town is located in the Tehri Garhwal region of the northern Indian state of Uttarakhand.

 After flowing 249 km (155.343 mi) through narrow Himalayan valleys, the Ganges emerges at Rishikesh before debouching onto the Gangetic Plain at the pilgrimage town of Haridwar.
 Despite the pollution of the Ganges, the water in Rishikesh is relatively unaffected, as the major polluting points are down river in the neighbouring state of Uttar Pradesh.

 According to the Köppen-Geiger climate classification system, its climate is humid subtropical (Cwa).
-The average maximum temperature is 40°C (104°F).
-The average minimum temperature is 7°C. The wettest month is July with highest rainfall of 444 mm.
+The average maximum temperature is 40 °C (104 °F).
+The average minimum temperature is 7 °C. The wettest month is July with the highest rainfall of 444 mm.
 The driest month is November with rainfall of 10 mm.
-Months of May, June, July and August has the highest UV index of 12 and January and December have the lowest UV index of 4.
+Months of May, June, July, and August have the highest UV index of 12, and January and December have the lowest UV index of 4.